-7.2.3 MASP for Binaural
+8.2.3 MASP for Binaural

-According to clause 6.2.2, binaural capture on UE appears to be the sole format capable of directly obtaining audio from the raw microphone signals via the earbuds' microphones, enhancement processing could be done for better performance.
+According to clause 6.2.2, binaural capture on UE appears to be the sole format capable of directly obtaining audio from the raw microphone signals via the earbuds' microphones.
+Enhancement processing could be done for better performance.

+NOTE: When a binaural microphone is used for capturing, support might be needed for binaural to stereo conversion if it for loudspeaker consumption at the receiver side by appropriate signaling information.

-7.2.4 MASP for Scene-based
+8.2.4 MASP for Scene-based

-7.2.4.1 FOA
+8.2.4.1 FOA

-FOA signal model is very clear, it consists of four coincident signals: W, X, Y and Z, where W is an omnidirectional signal, while X, Y and Z are figure 8 directional signals aligned with the cartesian coordinate axes.
-So, the aim of the microphone array signal processing for FOA is to generate standard four coincident signals [2].
+The FOA signal model is very clear; it consists of four coincident signals: W, X, Y, and Z. W is an omnidirectional signal, while X, Y, and Z are figure-8 directional signals aligned with the cartesian coordinate axes.
+Therefore, the aim of the microphone array signal processing for generating FOA signals from the multi-channel capture is to generate standard four coincident signals [2].

-7.2.4.2 Matrix on current FOA microphones
+8.2.4.2 Matrix on current FOA microphones

-The current FOA microphones utilize a tetrahedral configuration, which comprises four cardioid microphones oriented in the directions of Front-Left-Up (FLU), Front-Right-Down (FRD), Back-Left-Down (BLD), and Back-Right-Up (BRU).
-The W, X, Y, Z component are produced through matrix multiplying of the four cardioid signals, refer to equation(1). not follow the SN3D and ACN channel order.
+The current FOA microphones utilize a tetrahedral configuration, which comprises four cardioid microphones oriented in the directions of FLU, FRD, BLD, and BRU.
+The W, X, Y, Z components are produced through matrix multiplication of the four cardioid signals, as refer to equation(1).
+They do not follow the SN3D and ACN channel order.